timongty/tezcrowd/readme.md

 The largest benefits of a decentralised crowdfunding platform would be greater transparency and efficiency of fees.
 With no intermediaries involved, it becomes easier to ensure that the funds raised are spent appropriately and to track them if necessary.

 The use of smart contracts also eliminates most of the fees involved in conventional crowdfunding platforms, such as the fundraiser fee (approx 5 to 8%) and the payment processor fee (approx 2.9%).
-However, the platform may still impose a low fundraiser fee to cover maintenance and upkeep costs.

-TezCrowd will eventually be community-led with a DAO to collectively decide on new crowdfunding projects, manage members, and distribute funds raised.
+TezCrowd will eventually be community-led with a DAO to collectively decide on new crowdfunding projects, manage members, and distribute any internal funds raised.

 Progressive steps to decentralisation are required to balance the development and management needs of the platform.

 ---